Rytisgit/DCSSMonsterData/README.md

-﻿# CSV of DCSS Monster Data
+﻿# CSV of DCSS Monster Data and Weapon Damage Calculation

-This is a simple csv file to look into monster data easily
+This is a csv file parser to look into monster data easily, along with a spreadsheet to calculate a comparison between 2 weapons taking into account monster ac.

-## The regex I had a very hard time making to update it
+## The regex I had a very hard time making to update the csv
 `,\s"([^"]*)"[\s\S]*?(?=.+?(.+?(\d+), (\d+),))(.+?(\d+), (\d+),)\s(.+?(\d+), (\d+))\s*`

 used in https://regexr.com/